Electron Configuration for Aluminum (Al, Al3+ ion)

 4 | N | 32 |

-The maximum electron holding capacity in K orbit is 2n2 = 2 × 12 = 2. - For L orbit, n = 2.
+- Let, n = 1 for K orbit.
+So, the maximum electron holding capacity in the K orbit is 2n2 = 2 × 12 = 2 electrons.

-The maximum electron holding capacity in L orbit is 2n2 = 2 × 22 = 8. - n=3 for M orbit.
+- n = 2, for L orbit.
+The maximum electron holding capacity in the L orbit is 2n2 = 2 × 22 = 8 electrons.

-The maximum electrons holding capacity in M orbit is 2n2 = 2 × 32 = 18. - n=4 for N orbit.
+- n=3 for M orbit.
+The maximum electron holding capacity in the M orbit is 2n2 = 2 × 32 = 18 electrons.

-The maximum electrons holding capacity in N orbit is 2n2 = 2 × 42 = 32.
+- n=4 for N orbit.
+The maximum electron holding capacity in N orbit is 2n2 = 2 × 42 = 32 electrons.

 Therefore, the maximum electron holding capacity in the first shell is two, the second shell is eight and the 3rd shell can have a maximum of eighteen electrons.

 The atomic number is the number of electrons in that element.
 The atomic number of aluminum is 13.
 That is, the number of electrons in aluminum is thirteen.
 Therefore, the aluminum atom will have two electrons in the first shell, eight in the 2nd orbit, and three electrons in the 3rd shell.
+Therefore, the order of the number of electrons in each shell of an aluminum atom is 2, 8, 3.

-Electron configuration through orbital
+Electron configuration of aluminum through orbital

 Atomic energy shells are subdivided into sub-energy levels.
 These sub-energy levels are also called orbital.
 The most probable region of electron rotation around the nucleus is called the orbital.